-THE CASE FOR AND AGAINST SHORT WEB PAGES AND LOTS OF LINKS
+THE CASE FOR AND AGAINST SHORT PAGES AND LOTS OF LINKS

 Some people like it.
 Some people don’t.
 Clicking, that is.
 Having observed Web surfers over the years, I’ve noticed some important behavioral characteristics of Web surfers that Web page creators should consider.